WPZS: 610 The Fan

 On September 14, 2009, WFNZ changed its branding from "The Franchise" to "The Fan", moving in some ESPN Radio programming from 1660 AM and dropping Sporting News Radio programming.
 WBCN, formerly WFNA, broke from the simulcast and flipped to a talk radio format as "America's Talk 1660".

 November 24, 2010, was the last day for Mark Packer, host of the station's most popular show "Primetime with the Packman", and a WFNZ host for 13 years.
-His show was syndicated to 14 stations in markets that include Raleigh, Greensboro and Charleston.
+His show was syndicated to 14 stations in markets that included Raleigh, Greensboro and Charleston.
 Though Packer, son of Billy Packer, continued his "Southern Fried Football" and "Packman on Sports" on the WJZY 10:00 newscast, he would be off Charlotte radio due to a non-compete clause until July 2011.

 On August 8, 2011, WZGV took over ESPN Radio programming from WFNZ, which aired the network mostly at night.
 Fox Sports Radio would be used for night and weekend slots.

 May 14, 2014, was the last day for Marc James, host of "The Drive with Marc James".
 He announced it on the air and on Twitter.

 Beasley and Entercom ownership

-On October 2, 2014, CBS Radio announced that it would trade all of their Tampa and Charlotte stations (including WFNZ), as well as WIP (AM) in Philadelphia to the Beasley Broadcast Group in exchange for five stations located in Miami and Philadelphia.
+On October 2, 2014, CBS Radio announced that it would trade all of its Tampa and Charlotte stations (including WFNZ), as well as WIP (AM) in Philadelphia to the Beasley Broadcast Group in exchange for five stations located in Miami and Philadelphia.
 The swap was completed on December 1, 2014.